flexxui/flexx/new_model.md

 ## Introduction

-To understand how models work, there are four main concepts to understand:
+To understand how components work, there are four main concepts to understand:
-1) a model can contain code for both Python and JavaScript; 2) a model has state in the form of (read-only) properties, which are synchronised between JS and Python; 3) a model can have "actions" to mutate the state;
+1) a component is either a ``PyComponent`` or a ``JSComponent``, i.e. defining behavior for server or client; 2) a component has state in the form of (read-only) properties, which are synchronised to JS/Python;
-4) a model can have "reactions" to keep the application up-to-date with the current state and react to (user) events.
+3) a component can have "actions" to mutate the state; 4) a component can have "reactions" to keep the application up-to-date with the current state and react to (user) events.

 ```
                                                     Events